Freeda-F/CICD-Using-Jenkins-Ansible/README.md

-# CICD-Using-Jenkins-Ansible
-Integrate Ansible for environment provisioning and application deployment in a CI/CD process using a Jenkins Pipeline.
+# Integrating Ansible with Jenkins in a CI/CD process